 What is Puppeteer?
 An Automation Framework Built by Google

-Since its initial V1 release in January 2018, Puppeteer has skyrocketed to become one of the two most popular and ubiquitous automation frameworks.
+Since its initial V1 released in January 2018, Puppeteer has skyrocketed to become one of the two most popular and ubiquitous automation frameworks.
 So, what is Puppeteer?
 And why do people love it?
 Google designed Puppeteer to provide a simple yet powerful interface in NodeJS for automating tests and various tasks using the Chromium browser engine.

 This created a situation where trade offs had to be made: speed vs. reliability.
 Puppeteer aimed to remove this trade off – by enabling developers to leverage the Chromium browser environment to run their tests and by giving them the flexibility to leverage headless or headful browsers that run on the same underlying platform as their users.